 2. What happens if I am having twins?

 In case the first twin is lying in a transverse position, doctors usually perform a c-section.
 However, if the first twin is delivered normal, then the second twin might come to a transverse position.
-In this case, doctors try to turn the second baby through internal (manual intrauterine procedure to change transverse lie to breech) or external cephalic version and then decide whether or not to schedule c-section (4).
+In this case, doctors try to turn the second baby through internal cephalic version (manual intrauterine procedure to change transverse lie to breech) or external cephalic version and then decide whether or not to schedule c-section (4).

 3. How long can a baby stay in the transverse lie position?